 Looking for guidelines that can help prevent your messages from being filtered by accident?

-Here are a few best practices to keep in mind:
+Here are a few best practices for sending compliant text messages to keep in mind:

 Ensure your contacts opt in prior to messaging

 To help you be respectful of others’ inboxes and avoid your text messages from being filtered by your contact’s carrier, you need to get proper consent.

 What is proper consent?

 Consent means prior to sending the first message, you obtain agreement from the message recipient to communicate with them.
 You must make it clear to your contacts they are agreeing to receive messages from you.
 You also need to keep a record of the consent, such as a copy of the document or form that the message recipient signed or a timestamp of when the customer completed a sign-up flow.

 There are multiple ways to gather consent, including: